jvail/crop.js/README.md

-_work in progress_

 crop.js
 =======

-crop.js is an effort to build a dynamic (generic) crop and grassland growth model entirly in JavaScript.
+crop.js is a dynamic, generic crop and grassland growth model in JavaScript.
+It is a JS port of the soil, water and crop processes of [MONICA (C++)](https://github.com/zalf-lsa/monica) and an implementation of [SGS Pasture Model](http://imj.com.au/sgs/) from the publicly available documentation.

 ## Examples & Usage
 See [examples](https://github.com/jvail/crop.js/tree/master/exp).